Fremen1990/Fremen1990/README.md

 - 😉 My name is Tomasz, DevThomas!

-- 👀 I’m interested in JavaScript and all connected to JS technologies like React, Node and Phaser as well.
+- 👀 I’m interested in JavaScript and all connected to JS technologies like React-> NextJS, NodeJS -> NestJS and all related small libraries as well.

-- 🌱 I’m currently learning Advanced NODE JS and backend
+- 🌱 I’m currently learning NestJS on MEGAK Full Stack JavaScript Bootcamp.

 - 🔨 For some details please go to my page: www.devthomas.pl